srikanthkakumanu/DSA/collections/README.md

 </br> [Table Of Contents](#table-of-contents) </br>

-These below classes are concrete implementations of collection interfaces.
-They
+These below classes are concrete implementations of various collection interfaces.

 #### **Concrete Lists**

+List represents an **ordered sequence** of values where some value **may occur** more than one time.

+Concrete Implementations:

+- LinkedList
+- ArrayList
+- CopyOnWriteArrayList
+- Vector
+- Stack (sub class of Vector)

+Though **ArrayList** is faster than **LinkedList**, ***CopyOnWriteArrayList*** is thread-safe and immutable is the best solution for lists.

 #### **LinkedList**